frederikprijck/blog.kwintenp/_posts/2017-08-20-multicasting-operators-in-rxjs.md

 We have a source observable which will emit 3 values, a, b and c.
 We use the `publish` operator on this cold observable.
 This will return a `ConnectableObservable`.
 We have a subscriber that subscribes immediately to this stream, and a subscriber that subscribes after some time.

-We can see that the first subscription point of subsriber 1, doesn't trigger the source observable to be started.
+We can see that the first subscription point of subscriber 1, doesn't trigger the source observable to be started.
 It's only at the time the `ConnectableObservables`'s `connect` method gets called (indicated by the 'C'), that the source observable is started.
 When the second subscription happens, the 'a' value has already been passed by the `ConnectableObservable` to all available subscribers at that time, which was only the first subscriber.
 The second subscriber missed this value.
 When the 'b' value is produced by the source observable, it is passed to both the first and second subscriber.
 Next the second subscriber unsubscribes (denoted by the '!').
 So when the source observable emits the last value, c, and completes, only the second subscriber gets these values.